-The frustration was in fact twofold, on too many occasions (when I hadn’t bothered to pack the camera) I found something I wish I could have documented through photography; I longed for a camera that was portable enough to take everywhere but still be capable of delivering the image quality akin to my DSLR.
+The frustration was in fact twofold.
+On too many occasions (when I hadn’t bothered to pack the camera) I found something I wish I could have photographed.
+I longed for a camera that was portable enough to take everywhere but still be capable of delivering the image quality akin to my DSLR.

 By chance I spotted a YouTube video from the now historic ‘Focus on Imaging’ of the Fujifilm stand.
 The video featured a hands-on of the FinePix X100 camera by a Fujifilm employee.
-Within the hour I placed an order together with the little leather case and a few weeks later I was the proud owner of my first Fujifilm camera since my film photography days.
+Within the hour I placed an order together with the little leather case.
+A few weeks later I was the proud owner of my first Fujifilm camera since my film photography days.

-It would be wrong not to mention the learning curve, there was a transitioning period moving from the digital SLR to the little X100 style camera.
-There were moments of frustration as my previous ‘aim and hope’ approach of firing off 10 shots in the hope that one would be good wasn’t going to cut it on the X100.
+It would be wrong not to mention the learning curve.
+There was a transitioning period moving from the digital SLR to the little X100 style camera.
+There were moments of frustration.
+My previous ‘aim and hope’ approach of firing off 10 shots in the hope that one would be good wasn’t going to cut it on the X100.

-To be honest I think the X100 revealed how lazy I had become as a photographer since shooting film, the learning curve (albeit brief) taught me to slow down and consider every aspect of the shot.
+To be honest I think the X100 revealed how lazy I had become as a photographer since shooting film.
+The learning curve (albeit brief) taught me to slow down and consider every aspect of the shot.
 I ended up taking less photographs but interestingly I was also rejecting far less at the Lightroom editing stage.
-The X100 offered photography at its purest, a much more creative and enjoyable process akin to my previous approach with film cameras.
+The X100 offered photography at its purest, a more creative, enjoyable process akin to my previous approach with film cameras.
 I loved it.

-The retro styling may suggest retro features to some and as we all know; looks aren’t everything and it’s the sheer versatility of the Fujifilm X100 Series that makes it my everyday camera.
+The retro styling may suggest retro features to some and as we all know; looks aren’t everything.
+It is the sheer versatility of the Fujifilm X100 Series that makes it my everyday camera.

-Although I pack my X-Pro2 for landscape photography work the X100 Series will always be in my rucksack as a second body (or sole camera if it’s a quick trip into the hills).
-Some may consider the 23mm (35mm equivalent) to be a limit but I personally feel 35mm is the ideal general purpose focal length especially if you have something in the frame to offer a sense of scale.
+Although I pack my X-T5 for landscape photography work the X100v will always be in my rucksack.
+Some may consider the 35mm to be a limit, personally I feel 35mm is the ideal general purpose focal length.
+This is useful if you have something in the frame to offer a sense of scale.

-If you need much wider coverage of a scene you will be pleased to know all of the X100 Series cameras to date offer a built-in sweep panorama mode.
+If you need wider coverage of a scene the X100 Series cameras to date offer a sweep panorama mode.
 Simply, slowly sweep in an arc and the camera will capture and stitch a series of images into a final jpg panorama.
-I love these images and I actually have one of Hare’s Gap in the Mourne mountains printed and mounted on the wall at home.
+I love these images and actually have one of the Mourne mountains printed and mounted on my wall.